 - Remove the first baking sheet of vegetables from the oven after 15 minutes, and stir it around, then place back in the oven for 15 more minutes

 - Place the tomato/mushroom baking sheet in the oven at the same time

 - After 15 minutes, stir both baking sheets of vegetables, then remove from oven or roast an additional 5 - 15 minutes, until tender and browned.
 What types of vegetables you use and the size you cut them in will affect cook time.

 - Prepare the pasta to al dente according to package instructions

 - Once the penne is done cooking, drain and leave the pasta in the strainer

 - Add 1 teaspoon of olive oil to the empty pot used for the pasta, and heat the burner over low heat

 - Add the minced garlic and stir constantly for 1 - 2 minutes, until fragrant.
 Add the pasta back in, then add in the finished roasted vegetables.
 Add the fresh basil and parsley to taste, and use more if desired.
-Salt and pepper to taste, and drizzle with olive oil if it looks dry.
+Salt and pepper to taste, and drizzle with olive oil if needed

-- Serve topped with fresh grated parmesan cheese
+- Serve the roasted veggie pasta topped with fresh grated parmesan cheese

 Amount Per Serving: Calories: 256Total Fat: 10gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 0mgSodium: 31mgCarbohydrates: 35gFiber: 5gSugar: 6gProtein: 7g